CleverTap/clevertap-csv-upload/python/README.md

                         Do a dry run, process records but do not upload
 ```

-NOTE:  you must include one of Identity, Email, FBID or GPID in your data.
+NOTE:  you must include one of identity, Email, FBID or GPID in your data.

 ### TODO
 - add support for Events